deepanshs/mrsimulator/docs/understanding_system.rst

 Understanding isotopomer and method
 -----------------------------------
-In the previous two sections, we illustrate how to set up a :class:`~mrsimulator.Simulator` object and run simulations as a three-step process---add isotopomers, add methods, and run the simulation.
+In the previous two sections, we illustrate how to set up a :class:`~mrsimulator.Simulator` object and run simulations as a three-step process---add spin systems, add methods, and run the simulation.
 The Simulator object is designed to handle bulk simulations and hides most steps from the end-user.
 One of those steps is how a method object communications with an isotopomer object to produce a simulation?
-The short answer is---each method communicates differently with different isotopomers.
+The short answer is---each method communicates differently with different spin systems.
 You may even consider a method and an isotopomer pair as a complete problem in itself, and the Simulator object solves multiple such problems.

-In this section, we focus our discussion on how a method object communicates with the isotopomers.
+In this section, we focus our discussion on how a method object communicates with the spin systems.
 To understand this, you may need to refresh your NMR 101, may I suggest chapter 2 of `Understanding NMR spectroscopy` by James Keeler.

 Consider the following Bloch decay spectrum method,